 For those of you who are not so familiar with the term, cycle time is one of the most valuable metrics you can use to acquire a better understanding of your work process.
-It really helps you forecast your production process precisely.
+It helps you forecast your production process precisely.
 Those who are familiar with Lean and Agile know that there are two different ways to measure cycle time:

 - Excluding non-working hours (plus weekends).

 - Including non-working hours.

 This is a controversial topic in many organizations practicing Lean or Agile.

 At Kanbanize, we recently found out that many of our users are interested in this topic and some of them feel confused when it comes to cycle time calculation.

 So, let’s explore these topics further.

 In short, cycle time is the total elapsed time you need to move a task from the moment it enters the “in progress” (working) stage to the moment it is considered finished.
 So the simplest way to measure the cycle time of an assignment is to count the number of days it spent being worked on.